lzivan/CS411_Project/README.md

 [MySQL Connector Java 8.0.28](https://dev.mysql.com/downloads/connector/j/) for communication between Java and MySQL database.

-## Installation
+## :wrench: Installation

-    Please make sure you have Apache Tomcat 10 and all the environment configered in Eclipse IDE.
+:heavy_exclamation_mark: **Please make sure you have Apache Tomcat 10 and all the environment configered in Eclipse IDE.**

 1. Execute best_rent.sql to create database schema
 2. To launch the Company Terminal: